 Sustainable Development 1A (convening and teaching unit on capitalism, c and SD)

 Sociology 2A (contribution to teaching) (convened by Hugo Gorringe)

 The Social Life of Food (co-convening with Dr Niamh Moore, teaching)

 Global Environment: Key Issues (contribution to teaching) (convened by Elizabeth Bomberg)

 Global Environment and Society (postgrad, convening and teaching)

 Research interests and current projects

 I joined Edinburgh after a late PhD at the University of Manchester, and a turn in my professional life (I was a consultant for the European Commission, on programmes against social exclusion, unemployment and social inequality for 15 years, managed European research projects in these fields, and worked from Paris, London, and Barcelona).

 My current research is broadly in the domain of cultural sociology.
 I am interested in the contemporary dynamics of capitalism, environment and society; the shaping of everyday and cultural practices; and what so-called 'classical' authors (Marx, Weber, Simmel especially) have to say about these.

-I am a member of the Food Researchers In EDinburgh network (FRIED)!
+I am a convener of the Food Researchers In EDinburgh network (FRIED).
 See here for more.